 Energy consumption requirements

 The correlation between the energy consumption and welfare of a country has been a well discussed topic.
 There is general agreement in the literature that a certain amount of energy consumption is fundamental to the economic progress and social development of a country (Wu and Chen, 2017).
 Nevertheless, there is still no consensus regarding the minimum thresholds of energy consumption needed to achieve acceptable living standards.
 Krugmann and Goldemberg (1983) found that between 11.5 and 15.7 MWh per capita per year was the cost of satisfying the basic human needs.
 Subsequently, an economic minimum requirement of 7.25 MWh per capita per year was identified (Grabl et al., 2004).
 Comparatively, Martínez and Ebenhack (2008) identified that 9.3 MWh per capita per year (MWh·cap-1·yr-1) were necessary to maintain the HDI level above 0.7, and 33.7 MWh in order to uplift the HDI value above 0.9.
 With 2005 data, it was stated that an average consumption of 16.7 MWh·cap-1·yr-1 was enough to achieve a 0.8 HDI value (Steinberger and Roberts, 2010).
 Subsequently, using the Life Expectancy parameter, Mazur (2011) detected that all nations consuming above 40 MWh·cap-1·yr-1have life expectancies near 80 years.
+Similarly, in 2012 it was detected that energy consumption of above 43.8 MWh·cap-1·yr-1 does not necessarily lead to a higher Quality of Life Index (Pasten and Santamarina, 2012).
 Finally, Steckel et al. (2013) found that 27.8 MWh·cap-1·yr-1 could very likely maintain the HDI higher than 0.9.

 Energy consumption boundaries

 In order to match human energy needs to available energy, current research attempts to understand how much energy is accessible worldwide as well as which the physical and sustainable Planetary Boundaries (PB) are (Rockström et al., 2009), in order to preserve the Earth System in a resilient and accommodating state (Steffen et al., 2015).
-The natural limits of global energy resources were recognized by the scientific community for the first time in the 1970s (Meadows et al., 1972).
+The natural limits of global energy resources were recognised by the scientific community for the first time in the 1970s (Meadows et al., 1972).
 Currently, forecasting the peak-oil is a constant challenge for the scientific community (Pargman et al., 2017).
 Current fossil-fuel-based global energy consumption threshold needs to be lowered, since is has been defined as: environmentally unsustainable (Inman, 2008), (IPCC, 2015), (Gies, 2017), socially unfair (Sovacool et al., 2016) (Eisenstein, 2017), and further economic losses and crises have been forecasted (Hsiang et al., 2017) (Fouquet, 2017) (Inman, 2013).

 In response to the knowledge of energy limitations, as well as an attempt to promote an equal opportunity to the access of energy for all citizens in the world, in 1998 the Swiss Government promoted the “2000 Watt Society” (Stulz et al., 2011).
 The initiative had the ambitious target of reducing 60% of the Total Primary Energy Supply (TPES) from 41 to 17.52 MWh·cap-1·yr-1 (Heeren et al., 2012).
 However, 18 years later, in 2015, the TPES of the country was still 34.46 MWh·cap-1·yr-1 (International Energy Agency, 2015).
 But this figure does not include the energy consumed in other countries embodied in imported products and services, which has been growing in recent decades (Arto et al., 2016).